 A narrowing can sometimes be relieved by passing a thin tube (catheter) through a blood vessel in the arm or leg into the narrowed area.
-A balloon attached to the catheter is inflated and widens the narrowing, usually in a valve (a procedure called balloon valvuloplasty) or blood vessel (a procedure called balloon angioplasty—see see Percutaneous coronary intervention).
+A balloon attached to the catheter is inflated and widens the narrowing, usually in a valve (a procedure called balloon valvuloplasty) or blood vessel (a procedure called balloon angioplasty—see see Overview of Coronary Artery Disease (CAD) : Percutaneous Coronary Intervention).
 These balloon procedures spare the child from general anesthesia and open-heart surgery.
 However, balloon procedures are not usually as effective as surgery.

 If the aorta or pulmonary artery is severely blocked, a temporary shunt can sometimes be created to keep an adequate amount of blood flowing.
 A shunt can be created with a catheter balloon (for example, between the right and left atria—balloon septostomy).
 Or drugs such as prostaglandin can be given to keep the ductus arteriosus open, shunting blood between the aorta and pulmonary artery.
 In rare cases, when no other treatment helps, a heart transplant is performed, but the lack of donor hearts limits the availability of this procedure.